-At present, little is known about the social and environmental effects of carsharing and station cars.
-A statistically significant database on carsharing/station car program effects does not yet exist.
+At present, little is known about carsharing and station cars social and environmental impacts.
+A statistically significant database on carsharing/station car program impacts does not yet exist.
 One cannot accurately generalize about behavior, viability, and actual social benefits.
 Furthermore, there has not yet been significant "scaling" in any U.S. test.
 Indeed, several carsharing programs failed in Europe because they lacked economies of scale (i.e., too few vehicles and high overhead rates made profitability difficult to achieve).
-The hypothesis is that with scale (e.g., 1,000+ vehicles) and supportive policies (e.g., ZEV mandate, reduced or donated "premium" parking spaces, partnerships with employers and developers, and start-up subsidies), carsharing programs can become economically sustainable.
+The authors hypothesize that with scale (e.g., 1,000+ vehicles) and supportive policies (e.g., ZEV mandate, reduced or donated "premium" parking spaces, partnerships with employers and developers, and start-up subsidies), carsharing programs can become economically sustainable.

-Current and future efforts should focus on increasing vehicle and membership numbers and on introducing the latest labor-saving technologies to reduce overhead and provide user-friendly services.
-To gain a statistically valid data set on system benefits and costs, Key questions should be answered:
+Current and future efforts should focus on increasing vehicle and membership numbers and introducing the latest labor saving technologies to reduce overhead and provide user-friendly services.
+Answers to key questions should be investigated to gain a statistically valid data set on system benefits and costs, such as: Can carsharing and station car systems...:

-- Can carsharing and station car systems facilitate transit access and encourage use? - Can they reduce parking needs at transit and work? - Can they help attract and retain employees? - Can they support air quality and other environmental goals? - Can they encourage more careful tripmaking with regard to duration and distance traveled? - Finally, can they become economically sustainable?
+- Facilitate transit access and encourage use;

+- Reduce parking needs at transit and work;

+- Help attract and retain employees;

+- Support air quality and other environmental goals; - Encourage more careful tripmaking-duration and distance traveled; and - Become economically sustainable?

-To answer these questions will require travel behavior analysis, market research, and economic analysis, as well as investigation of environmental and social effects, technologies and services needed, technology standardization, and institutional issues (e.g., insurance).
-Finally, in linking the ZEV mandate to carsharing and station car programs, an assessment of this policy should be conducted, which looks at the role of subsidies and incentives that can help foster these programs, as well as the role of creative partnerships (e.g., transit discounts, parking incentives, and insurance).
+To assess these impacts, research is needed in: travel behavior analysis; market research; economic analysis; environmental and social impacts; technologies and services needed; technology standardization; and institutional issues (e.g., insurance).
+Finally, in linking the ZEV mandate to carsharing/station car programs, an assessment of this policy should be conducted, which looks at the role of subsidies and incentives that can help foster these programs, as well as the role of creative partnerships (e.g., transit discounts, parking incentives, and insurance).

-Over the next decade carsharing and station car system success may depend on how well such programs can integrate advanced technologies-electronic and wireless systems and clean-fuel vehicles and infrastructure.
+Over the next decade carsharing/station car system success may depend upon how well such programs can integrate advanced technologies-electronic and wireless systems and clean fuel vehicles/infrastructure.
 On the operations side, advanced technologies need to be further developed to make carsharing services economically efficient to manage.
 Key research components include analyzing institutional issues (e.g., determining the ideal institutions for managing such programs, for instance, nonprofits or commercial); deployment barriers (e.g., insurance costs); and which technologies and services are necessary from an operational perspective.

 On the user side, carsharing services aim to provide as much flexibility and mobility as the private auto.
-Thus, advanced technologies are needed to make an individual's tripmaking more seamless, so users can easily access carsharing and station car vehicles (even spontaneously) or switch modes quickly with little hassle.
+Thus, advanced technologies are needed to make an individual's tripmaking more seamless, so users can easily access carsharing/station car vehicles (even spontaneously) or switch modes quickly with limited hassle.
 Information technologies will be critical to facilitating modal connectivity and integrating reservations, smartcards, and fleet management systems to enable convenient vehicle access and billing.
 Furthermore, user-friendly interfaces could be expanded to provide real-time traveler information to users, so they will know vehicle locations, traffic conditions, time and travel costs, and how to use each system.

-To conclude, the long-term potential and viability of carsharing and station car programs could be strengthened through a combination of approaches, including

-- Cost-reduction strategies (e.g., scale, advanced technologies, and insurance); - Policy incentives (e.g., parking management); - Public-private partnerships; - · Partnerships with employers and developers; - · Increased user revenues; and - · Local program support.

-Although these fundamental issues and questions are noteworthy independently, a focused agenda is needed to help coordinate individual efforts and to concentrate research and evaluation in needed areas.
+To conclude, the long-term potential and viability of carsharing/station car programs could be strengthened through a combination of approaches, including cost-reduction strategies (e.g., scale, advanced technologies, and insurance); policy incentives (e.g., parking management); public-private partnerships; partnerships with employers and developers; increased user revenues; and local program support.
+While the fundamental issues and questions raised above are noteworthy independently, a focused agenda is needed to help coordinate individual efforts and to concentrate research and evaluation in needed areas.